artefox1/vanilla-raytracing/README.md

 # Vanilla Shader Raytracing in Minecraft
 This branch is currently broken.
-For the simple raytracing you're probably here for, check out the secondary `basic-raytracing` branch for the basic version of this project.
+For the simple raytracing you're probably here for, check out the `main` branch for the basic version of this project.

 ### Credits